English passive voice: Actual use of the passive voice

 The passive voice is used more frequently in scientific writing than in other prose, where it is relatively rare.

 A statistical study of a variety of periodicals found a maximum incidence of 13 percent passive constructions.
 Despite Orwell's advice to avoid the passive, his Politics and the English Language employs passive voice for about 20 percent of its constructions.

+The Longman Grammar of Spoken and Written English gives the following rough frequencies per million words:

+In academic prose, passives make up roughly 25% of all finite clauses, 15% in news, less in fiction, and even less in conversation.

 Passive constructions

 Canonical passives

 In the most commonly considered type of passive clause, a form of the verb be (or sometimes get) is used as an auxiliary together with the past participle of a transitive verb; that verb is missing its direct object, and the patient of the action (that which would be denoted by the direct object of the verb in an active clause) is denoted instead by the subject of the clause.
 For example, the active clause: